 Menstruation

-Some small studies have confirmed this anecdotal evidence, but found that the effect was limited to women with RRMS who were not taking oral contraceptives.
-If you are taking a combined oral contraceptive, you are unlikely to notice an effect.
+Some small studies have confirmed a worsening of symptoms linked to periods.
+But the effect was only seen in women with RRMS who weren’t taking oral contraceptives.
 The hormones in oral contraceptives may already be affecting your menstrual cycle.
+This is why you’re unlikely to see an effect on your MS if you take one.

-A more recent and much large study found no evidence for cyclical changes in MS symptoms.
+A more recent and much larger study found no evidence for menstrual cycle-related changes in MS symptoms.
 They actually found that women with MS generally reported more menstrual symptoms than other women.
-As a woman with MS, you may simply be more aware of your symptoms, or have other issues with your health or mental health that could make symptoms more noticeable.
+As a woman with MS, you may simply be more aware of your symptoms.
+Or you may have other issues with your physical or mental health that could make symptoms more noticeable.

 Find out more